velvetroom/clean-architecture/README.md

 Create a new class that inherits from View.

-View is a Generic class that needs to be specialized with a class conforming to Presenter.
+View is a Generic class that needs to be specialized with a Presenter and an Interactor.

 ```
-class MyView:View<MyPresenter> { }
+class MyView:View<MyInteractor, MyPresenter> { }
 ```

+- `MyInteractor` Your class extending Interactor
-- `MyPresenter` Your class conforming to Presenter
+- `MyPresenter` Your class extending Presenter

 ### ViewModels

 The structure of information that will be presented to the user.

-You don't create a ViewModels object, Presenter has a ViewModels object already and you rather create as many ViewModel structs as your View needs.

 Presenter is in charge of updating the ViewModel whenever it is needed.
 Every ViewModel can have an observer which will be notified via a closure when the property changes; ideally this observer would be your View.